Joshman7177/QTM-Carter-Center-Capstone-Project/README.md

 Our goals for this project include:

--Create a political violence risk assessment tool/model -Look forward to elections in late 2022/early 2023 -Identify areas prone to conflict/conflict tracking -Potential for expansion beyond just South Darfur and Blue Nile regions -Expand knowledge through data for conflict mitigation and prevention -Create a tool that can be used to help minimize risk associate with Carter Center program implementation
+-Creating a political violence risk assessment tool/model

+-Looking forward to elections in late 2022/early 2023

+-Identifying areas prone to conflict/conflict tracking

+-Observe Potential for expansion beyond just South Darfur and Blue Nile regions

+-Expandind knowledge through data for conflict mitigation and prevention

+-Creating a tool that can be used to help minimize risk associate with Carter Center program implementation